United States Department of Agriculture.

 Comment: We received eighteen comments submitted on behalf of thirty organizations recommending that USDA train its employees to fully implement the proposed regulation.

 Response: In order for the Department to enforce nondiscrimination in programs and activities conducted by the Department and to ensure requirements of the regulation are met by USDA agencies, OASCR and the agencies will provide training on the rule's requirements.
 OASCR has begun to prepare its training strategy for managers, employees, and program customers.
 Training is expected to begin once the rule is finalized.

 8. Identification of Conducted Programs to Which the Proposed Rule Applies

 Comment: We received one comment submitted on behalf of seventeen organizations requesting that the Department list the programs and activities conducted by the USDA that are covered by the proposed rule.

 Response: This rule covers all programs and activities conducted by the Department.
 It does not cover programs or activities for which the Department provides Federal financial assistance through a third party such as a State or municipal government, university, or other intermediary organization.
-The name, number, and nature of programs and activities conducted by USDA is subject to change as Congress mandates funding for new programs or amends current appropriated programs.
+The name, number, and nature of programs and activities Start Printed Page 41409conducted by USDA is subject to change as Congress mandates funding for new programs or amends current appropriated programs.
 Consequently, it is not possible to include a definitive list of covered programs and activities in the proposed rule.

 9. Alternative Dispute Resolution Implementation